Reality-Check-Inc/xamarin-gradle-plugins/README.md

 - genericLibraryProject

-## Customising tool paths
+## Customizing tool paths
-The block can optionally be configured with xbuildPath and mdtoolpath.
+The block can be optionally configured with xbuildPath and mdtoolpath.
 These default to 'xbuild' and '/Applications/Xamarin Studio.app/Contents/MacOS/mdtool' respectively, and will suit standard Xamarin installs.

 *Example:*